To view our curriculum plans, please click the following:

 Religious Studies is taught across all key stages.
 At KS3 we take a thematic approach to lessons, considering how different religions would respond to different ethical issues such poverty, prejudice and war.
 At KS4 all pupils study GCSE which comprised of two key strands.
 Part 1 is a study of religion and consists of a detailed study of the key beliefs, teachings and practices of Christianity & Islam.
 Part 2 is thematic and focus’ on contemporary ethical issues and how Christianity and Islam respond to them.
 At KS5 we offer A-Level Religious Studies which consists of 3 components; philosophy of religion, religion and ethics and developments in Christian thought.

-As a department, we recognise the importance of meeting people of faith first hand and aim to prove students with as many out of the classroom learning opportunities as possible.
-We have well-established links with local places of worship visiting the Al-Rahma mosque and Anglican cathedral regularly.
-Some students visited Auschwitz concentration camp in Poland in February and every year we welcome the holocaust education trust and hear the testimony of survivors.
+As a department, we recognise the importance of meeting people of faith first hand and aim to provide students with as many out of the classroom learning opportunities as possible.
+We have well-established links with local places of worship, visiting the Al-Rahma Mosque and Anglican Cathedral regularly.
+We also visit places of religious and historical significance abroad, such as Auschwitz concentration camp in Poland and the Vatican City.
+Each year, we welcome the Holocaust Education Trust and hear the testimony of survivors.

 At GCSE all pupils follow the AQA Specification A full course.
-This consists of two parts, the first a study of the beliefs, teachings and practices of Christianity and Islam and the second, a thematic study of contemporary ethical.
+This consists of two parts, the first a study of the beliefs, teachings and practices of Christianity and Islam.
+The second, is a thematic study of contemporary ethical issues.

 Text books used: